NickSprague1342/Project-1/README.md

 ## Screenshot(s)

-Screenshot(s) of applciation to follow.
+Screenshot(s) of application to follow.

 ## User Story

 As a user, I want to:

-- Search for strength exercises based on muscle group.
+- Search for strength exercises based on muscle groups.
 - Find detailed information about how each exercise can strengthen my body.
 - View new exercises as short video clips.
 - Calculate my BMI by simply inputting my height, weight, and gender.
 - Locate gyms and personal training services near me.
-- Sign up for to recieve updates on new exercises.
+- Sign up to receive updates on new exercises.
-- Have a seamelss and user-friendly experience while using the application.
+- Have a seamless and user-friendly experience while using the application.

 ## API(s)